70+ Unique Things To Do in California

 Hike the Flag Hill Trail in Sunol

-After some rains, the hills of Sunol become a gorgeous, vivid green.
+After some rain, the hills of Sunol become a gorgeous, vivid green.
 The end of winter and early spring is my favorite time of year to hike the 3.9-mile loop trail.
-The last stretch is a bit steep and takes more energy, but it’s worth it to make it to the top to the amazing aerial views of the green hills!
+The last stretch is a bit steep and takes more energy, but it’s worth it to make it to the top for the amazing aerial views of the green hills!
 It truly looks like Ireland.

 Picnic at the Pulgas Water Temple in Woodside

-The Pulgas Water Temple is open from 9am to 5pm every day.
+The Pulgas Water Temple is open from 9 a.m. to 5 p.m. every day and is completely free to enter.
 The parking lot is closed on weekends, so only pedestrians, bikers, or equestrians can enter.

 Explore Filoli Historic House & Garden in Woodside